-I’ve been on a soul-searching journey since June 2018.
+I was on a soul-searching journey in June 2018.
 And it all began with a slice of pizza.

 My friend Rebecca and I met a while back over a shared obsession with Stranger Things.
 Since then we’ve made it a point to meet up regularly to chat about our lives, businesses and latest passions.
 Finally, we decided our lively discussions needed more sustenance than cups of coffee.
 So we graduated to pizza and Cokes (diet for me, regular for her) at Nick’s Italian.

 At one of these starch-fueled lunches, I opened up about the state of my business.
 Klutch Technology had just turned six, but I felt this…disconnect.

 I still loved website design and development as well as my amazing clients.
 What didn’t feel quite right anymore was my branding.
 After all these years, I’d grown my skill set and my business had matured, but my look didn’t reflect any of that.

 I paused at this moment to think through what I’d just shared (and to take a bite of pepperoni), and that’s when Rebecca said it: “I could totally help you with that.”

 Rebecca, as I mentioned, has her own business, and she just so happens to help others with their marketing and brand development.
 I had considered a brand refresh, but it seemed overwhelming.
 Rebecca laid out a clear, fun path we could walk down together, and I immediately put on my proverbial walking shoes and off we went.